#1 Home Improvement Retailer

 Lawn Repair and Patching

-Burnt, or scorched, grass has an oddly shaped discoloration that looks yellow.
-It happens when plastic or metal sits on the grass and bakes in the sunlight or a reflective surface shines continuously on your lawn.
-You'll usually find it when you disturb something sitting out in the yard, like a garden hose or trash can.
-Car mirrors or windows can also scorch grass when the sun angle is right.
+Burnt, or scorched, grass has a distinctively shaped discolored area that looks yellow.
+It happens when a reflective surface shines continuously on your lawn or plastic or metal sits on the grass and bakes in the sunlight.
+You'll usually find it when you move something that's been sitting out in the yard, like a garden hose or trash can.
+Car mirrors or windows can also scorch grass when the sun angle is just right.

 Whether you're patching a lawn or doing upkeep on your current one, keep in mind which type of grass it is.
-Match the kind of grass to your lawn if you're doing patch repair.
-When planting new grass, choose a variety that works with the amount of sun your lawn gets.
-In other words, if your lawn is shaded by buildings and gets dappled sun or partial shade, make sure you plant sod that prefers shade.
+Match the kind of grass to how much sun your lawn gets — or to the existing grass type if you're doing patch repair.
+For example, if buildings or trees shade your lawn so it gets partial shade or dappled sun, make sure you plant sod that prefers shade.

-When you're making sure your garden is watered, don't forget about the bushes, shrubs, and trees.
-They may need less watering than vegetable plants or delicate flowers, but they can still get dry and parched in the summer heat.
-It's not hard to learn how to water shrubs and trees — just make sure you aim the water at the roots.
-It'll help grow strong leaves and flowers.
-If it's a fruiting tree, it'll also help give it enough moisture to put out blossoms and fruit and keep it from drying out.
+When you're making sure your garden is watered, don't forget about the shrubs and trees.
+They may need less watering than vegetable plants or delicate flowers, but they can still get parched and dry in the summer heat.
+It's not hard to learn how to water bushes and trees — just be sure to aim the water at the roots.
+It'll help prolong the greenery and flowers and keep it from turning brown.

-Also, check for damaged areas on the bushes, trees, and shrubs.
+Also, check for damaged areas on the trees and shrubs.
 Pests can wreak havoc on your greenery if you don't catch them in time.
-Look for leaves full of holes, spots on leaves or bark, or strange raised scars on the bark.
-When your leaves look like lace, something is eating them.
-Spots may indicate a number of issues ranging from bugs to fungus.
+Look for spots on bark or leaves, leaves full of holes, or strange raised scars on tree bark.
+When your leaves look like lace, caterpillars or insects are eating them.
+Spots may indicate many issues ranging from fungus to bugs.
 Those scar-like lines on tree bark could mean your tree is infected with borers, an insect that lays eggs inside the bark and then burrows out after it hatches.
-Any of these issues should be researched and cared for as soon as possible, as a severe case may kill part or all of your tree.
+Any of these issues should be researched and cared for as soon as possible, as a severe case may kill all or part of your shrub.

 If you like to grow your own food, take it vertical and consider growing organically.
 Many vegetable plants are vines and well-suited to climb a trellis or fence, so plant them next to one and watch them climb.
 Support the stem itself, as well as the junctions right below where the branches grow off the stem.
 This is so the weight of the plant doesn't snap the stem or branches.

-Fasten the plant to a trellis or pole with twine, plant ties and wires, garden wire, or fabric strips.
-Be sure to attach each plant loosely.
-Then the branches and leaves can sway in the breeze and the stem has room to grow wider.
-Strawberries, tomatoes, squash, watermelon and cucumbers need support as they bear fruit.
-Melons and squash require hammocks made of old nylons, string, a sling, or other stretchy fabric to support the heavy produce.
-All of these plants take up less space on the ground this way, which allows you to fit more plants or have walking room in between.
+Fasten your plant to a pole or trellis with string, plant ties and wires, garden wire, or fabric strips.
+Be sure to tie each plant loosely.
+Then the stem has room to grow wider and the leaves and branches can sway in the breeze.
+Strawberries, pumpkins, squash, cucumbers, and tomatoes need support as they bear fruit.
+Melons and squash require hammocks made of string, old nylons, a sling, or other stretchy fabric to support the heavy produce.
+These plants take up less space on the ground when grown vertically, which allows you to fit even more plants or have walking room in between.

-No matter if your perfect summer includes grilling, gardening, relaxing, or knocking out outdoor DIY projects, we've got you covered.
-Make the most of these early mornings and lengthy evenings to enjoy all the season has to offer.
+No matter if your perfect summer includes gardening, grilling, relaxing, or starting outdoor DIY projects, we've got you covered.
+Make the most of these lengthy evenings and early mornings to enjoy all the season has to offer.
 Shop online at your leisure, on our mobile app anywhere you like, or in the aisles of your La Quinta store.

 Nearby Stores